ma-haddad/ma-haddad.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor of Atomic and Molecular Physics,
+subtitle: Assistant Professor of Atomic and Molecular Physics
-          Department of PhysicsYazd University

 profile:
   align: center